pixelbrackets/cookie-consent/README.md

   * Set in `data-duration` attribute of `.cookie-accept` Element (BUTTON)
   * Integer, duration in hours
   * Default value »8«, usually »8760«, never greater than »8760« (365 days)
+* Note: You may set up multiple opt-in buttons, all they need is a `.cookie-accept` class and the desired `data` attributes

 ❕ If the default values are sufficient for your app, you even can omit the `data-*` attributes.

+🔰 Again, take a look at the `demo.html` file to try out different examples.

 ## Source